doctorcooper/tobo-back-vapor/README.md

 - Database
 - Authorization

-I have front-end part wrotten on swift for iOS.
+I have front-end part written on swift for iOS.